Max Hill: Career

 Called to the Bar by Middle Temple in 1987, Hill worked on parts of the Damilola Taylor murder trials and 7 July 2005 London bombings before being appointed a Queen's Counsel (QC) in 2008.

-From 2012, he was Head of Chambers at Red Lion Chambers and was chaired the Criminal Bar Association 2011 to 2012.
+From 2012, he was Head of Chambers at Red Lion Chambers and chaired the Criminal Bar Association from 2011 to 2012.
 Hill also served as Leader of the South Eastern Circuit from 2014 to 2016.

 In 2017, he appeared in Channel 4's The Trial as lead counsel for the prosecution, in which real juries, together with actual barristers and judges, tried a fictional murder case in order to explore the workings of the jury system.

 From 1 March 2017 to 12 October 2018, Hill was the Independent Reviewer of Terrorism Legislation.

 Director of Public Prosecutions

 Hill was appointed as the Director of Public Prosecutions in November 2018.
-In this role, Hill has supported the idea that too many children are facing adult justice, arguing that 10 is too young an age for criminal responsibility.
+In this role, Hill supported the idea that too many children are facing adult justice, arguing that 10 is too young an age for criminal responsibility.

+He was appointed Knight Commander of the Order of the Bath (KCB) in the 2024 New Year Honours for services to law and order.